rmjoia/curly-octo-guacamole/README.md

 If you're reading this, you probably already got it, but if you got it zipped and want to clone, the url is https://github.com/rmjoia/curly-octo-guacamole, I suppose you can ask access, It's a private repo.

 # Run the project
-You can run the following command `dotnet run --project VismaCodeChallenge` or if you navigate to the VismaCodeChallenge folder just by running `dotnet run`.
+You can run the following command `dotnet run --project VismaCodeChallenge` or if you navigate to the VismaCodeChallenge folder just by running `dotnet run` and navigating either to `https://localhost:7078` or `http://localhost:5113`.

 I've seen some scenarios where the npm packages weren't downloaded, in such case, you might have to navigate to VismaCodeChallenge/VismaCodeChallenge/ClientApp and run `npm install`.
 Might be needed, but dotnet might do it for you...